Alex Perry in E (Section 37 Direction) [2025] EWCA Civ 470

 Involving a family member accused of making a child unwell for the purposes of seeking medical attention.

-Alex is an experienced private law children advocate, who recognises the need to avoid multiple unnecessary hearings when heavy costs are being incurred on all sides.
-Alex’s sensitive but practical and solution-based approach to these kinds of disputed tends to ensure that costly final hearings, where parents are pitted against one another to the detriment of the child, are avoided.
+Alex recognises the need to avoid multiple unnecessary hearings when heavy costs are being incurred on all sides, or costly final hearings where parents are pitted against one another to the detriment of the child.
+His sensitive but practical and solution-based approach gives clients the best chance of being able to resolve even the most contentious disputes.

 Involving multiple allegations of violence made at the point of separation as a method of delaying contact